spaenleh/FundamentalLearningEPFL2021/index.md

 * Modern Deep learning is well covered in this recent book:
 <a href="http://d2l.ai/">Dive into Deep Learning<a/> by A. Zhang, Z. Lipton, M. Li, A.J.
 Smola.
 * Un recent, et excellent, livre de reference en Francais: <a href="https://www.amazon.fr/Introduction-Machine-Learning-Chloé-Agathe-Azencott/dp/2100780808">Introduction au Machine Learning </a> par Chloé-Agathe Azencott.

+###  Course Policies

+* Homeworks: There will be four homework assignments, each worth 15% of the final grade.
+Answers will be submitted on moodle (through canvas).
+* Projects: Project will account for 20% of the final grade.
+You may work in teams of 3-5 people.
+There will be a limited number of project to choose from, and you will not be able to chose other projects.
+Each team member's contribution should be highlighted.
+You should use the project as an opportunity to "learn by doing".
+* Exam: There will be a written exam, taht will acount for 20% of the final grade.
+The exam will be on the entire lecture.
+* Academic Integrity: Collaboration among students is allowed, and encouraged, but is intended to help you learn.
+IN other words, you may work on solving assignments together, but you should always write up your solutions separately.
+You should always implement code alone as well.
+Whenever collaboration happens, it should be reported by all parties involved in the relevant homework problem.